 One condition sometimes setting off a false alarm is pregnancy — a phase including possible hormone imbalance.

-Some individuals who exhibit obesity may believe they are pregnant.
+Likewise, some individuals who exhibit obesity may believe they are pregnant.
 This may bring short-term excitement or anxiety based on their expectations.

-Just entering the adolescence phase is a turning point that stimulates your hormones to interact more than usual.
+Additionally, entering the adolescence phase is a turning point that stimulates your hormones to interact more than usual.
 There are many changes taking place on your way to adulthood.

 Not everyone gets relevant or accurate information about adolescence ahead of time.
 Some parents shy away from the topic because they were never taught by their parents who didn’t know how to do so.